just-the-docs/just-the-docs/citygmlsupport/citygml3support.md

 | WaterBody        | ✅          |  |

 ## Generics module

-Virtually all the generics module is implemented, but its implementation differs greatly.
+The generics module is for:

-We kept the `GenericCityObject` that was defined in CityGML v2.0 to represent generic objects in a city that are not explicitly covered by the CityGML data model.
+  1. adding generic attributes that are not prescribed by the CityGML data model

-The attributes are in CityJSON follow the JSON ideology that one can add any attribute she wants.

-__Extensions__ to the core data model are supported, but these are called "Extensions" (instead of ADEs in CityGML -- Application Domain Extensions).
+  1. representing city objects that are not described in the CityGML data model

+CityJSON implements these but the handling differs from CityGML slightly.

+### Adding new attributes

+One of the philosophy of JSON is "schema-less", which means that one is allowed to define new properties for the JSON objects without documenting them in a JSON schema.
+While this is in contrast to CityGML (and GML as a whole) where the schemas are central, the schemas of CityJSON are partly following that philosophy.
+That is, for a given City Object, the "allowed" properties/attributes are listed in the schema, but it is not an error to add new ones.
+The "official validator" of CityJSON (cjio with the option `--validate`) does more than simply validate a dataset against the schemas, and will return a warning if an attribute is not in the schema, but it is not considered as invalid in CityJSON.

+### Extensions to extend the data model

+To add new city objects, CityGML has the ADE mecanism (Application Domain Extensions).
+CityJSON has a similar concept, called [*Extensions*]({{ site.baseurl }}/extensions/).
-CityJSON Extensions are however different from CityGML ADEs, they do not follow the same rules and thus cannot be considered as a direct JSON translation.
+Extensions do not follow the same rules and thus cannot be considered as a direct JSON translation of ADEs.
 They are deliberately *simpler* than ADEs, with the aim of being easy to use in practice (ADEs are generally not very user-friendly).

-However, they have the same purpose as ADEs, see the [Extensions page]({{ site.baseurl }}/extensions/) for details.
+Extensions allows us to: (1) add new complex attributes to existing City Objects; (2) add new properties at the root of a document; (3) create a new City Object, or "extending" one, and defining complex geometries

-## Other CityGML v3.0 features __not__ supported
+## Specific CityGML v3.0 features __not__ supported

   1. __Several CRSs in the same datasets.__ In CityJSON, all geometries in a given CityJSON object must use the same CRS.
 In CityGML, 3 adjacent buildings can all have different CRSs, and some of the geometries to represent the walls can be in yet another CRS (although admittedly it is seldom used!).